10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Depreciation and Amortization

 Depreciation and amortization expenses are associated with our property and equipment and acquired intangible assets.
-Depreciation includes expenses associated with buildings, computer equipment and software, furniture and fixtures, and leasehold improvements.
+Depreciation includes expenses associated with computer equipment and software, furniture and fixtures, and leasehold improvements.
 Amortization primarily includes expenses associated with acquired intangible assets.

 Other Income (Expense)